Get the Right Care

 Be prepared for most common ailments by keeping a well-stocked medicine cabinet at home.
 Find out what should be included.

 Pharmacists play a key role in providing quality healthcare to patients.
 Working in the community pharmacists use their clinical expertise together with their practical knowledge to ensure the safe supply and use of medicines by patients and members of the public.
-Below are the Easter opening times for local pharmacies.

 You do not need an appointment to see a pharmacist and most pharmacies will have a private consulting room or a quiet area where you can discuss your symptoms if you wish.
 They can also help you decide if you need to see a doctor, or whether to use any other type of local NHS service.